ada-lang-io/ada-lang-io/docs/learn/getting-started/editors.md

 ## Setting up your editor

+The command `alr edit` launches your editor on the current crate, with the appropriate enviroment variables and settings.
 You can adjust the editor that gets started by `alr edit` with Alire's `editor.cmd` setting.
-Launching your editor this way with `alr edit` causes Alire to start it with the appropriate environment variables and settings.

 ### [Language server](https://github.com/AdaCore/ada_language_server)